circleci/circleci-docs/jekyll/_cci2/google-container-engine.md

 - A registered Google Cloud Platform (GCP) project.
 Keep the project name handy.
 - A GKE cluster connected to your GCP project.
 Keep the cluster name handy.

+## Steps

-## Selecting a Base Image
+### Select a Base Image

-If Debian is acceptable as a base for your custom primary container, Google's [`google/cloud-sdk`](https://hub.docker.com/r/google/cloud-sdk/) image can be a good base image to use.
+If Debian is an acceptable operating system for your primary container, consider using Google's [`google/cloud-sdk`](https://hub.docker.com/r/google/cloud-sdk/) as a base image.
+Otherwise,

-For those with more complicated custom primary containers, follow the [installation instructions](https://cloud.google.com/sdk/) for the operating system of your base image.
+follow the [SDK installation instructions](https://cloud.google.com/sdk/) for your base image's operating system.

+### Authenticate

-## Setting Up Authentication
+Setting Up Authentication

 ### Generating a Service Account Key
 After the Google Cloud SDK has been integrated into your primary container (see above), authentication can be achieved with the use of a [service account](https://cloud.google.com/docs/authentication#getting_credentials_for_server-centric_flow).
 Ensure that you follow the Google Cloud documentation for generating a service account, or create a new key for an existing service account, saving the credentials as a JSON key.